Systemic Support for Britain's Nonstandard Workers

 GoodFlexi has generated millions in wages for people on the labour market fringes on each side of the Atlantic.
 Under local control and branding in each region, it captures uniquely granular data, shaping upskilling opportunities and cost-effective interventions.
 Its comprehensive digital badging captures the unique skills/ attributes/ preferences/ aspirations of each person while tools to incentivize regional eco-systems of partner bodies foster diversity and competition in support for nonstandard workers.

-Alignment with current regional and national priorities include:
+Alignment with current UK regional and national priorities include:

 -